xotahal/react-native-material-ui/docs/BottomNavigation.md

     */
     children: PropTypes.node.isRequired,
     /**
-    * Wether or not the BottomNavigation should show */
+    * Whether or not the BottomNavigation should show */
     hidden: PropTypes.bool, /* DEFAULT: false */
     /*